HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

 In terms of consent standards, TCF is the dominant consent standard across all website ranks.
 Among individual third parties, `pubmatic.com`, `adservice.google.com` and other ad tech domains receive the highest volume of consent signals.

 Finally, the increasing use of obfuscation techniques such as CNAME cloaking and server-side tracking reduces visibility of third parties in client-side measurements, suggesting our findings represent a lower bound on actual prevalence.
-The privacy, security, and performance implications of third-party use remain important considerations for web developers.